MicrosoftDocs/fabric-docs/docs/real-time-analytics/onelake-mirroring.md

 * There's no additional cost for enabling the policy.
 You're charged only once for the storage of data in your KQL database.

-When you **enable** the policy on your KQL database or table:
+When you **enable** data availability on your KQL database or table:

+* Existing tables aren't affected.
+New tables are available in OneLake.
+* New data is made available in OneLake.
+* Existing data isn't backfilled.
+* The data can't be deleted, truncated, or purged.
+* Table schema can't be altered and the table can't be renamed.
 * The [Data retention policy](data-policies.md#data-retention-policy) of your KQL database is also applied on the delta tables.
 The data that's removed from your KQL database at the end of the retention period, is also removed from the delta tables.

-* Existing tables aren't affected.
-New tables are available in OneLake.
+When you **disable** data availability on your KQL database or table:

-* New data is available in OneLake.
-Existing data isn't backfilled.
-The data can't be deleted, truncated, or purged.
-Table schema can't be altered and the table can't be renamed.
+* The data can be deleted, truncated, or purged.
+* Table schema can be altered and the table can be renamed.
-* Deleting the table will permanently delete the folder with the delta table.
-Deleted tables can't be recovered.

-When you **disable** the policy on your KQL database or table:

 * Existing tables aren't affected.
 New tables won't be available in OneLake.
 * The data is soft deleted from OneLake.